It's a SpongeBob Christmas!: Animation and filming

-The animators cited the classic television specials Rudolph the Red-Nosed Reindeer and Santa Claus Is Comin' to Town by Rankin/Bass Productions as inspirations for the episode's animation styles.
-Caballero said, "Well, we are heavily immersed in that particular Arthur Rankin and Jules Bass style.
-They are big heroes of ours ...
-So we tapped into that knowledge for sure.
-We definitely use modern tricks, though.
-We shot everything with digital cameras directly to the hard drives of our iMacs."
+The animators cited the classic television specials Rudolph the Red-Nosed Reindeer and Santa Claus Is Comin' to Town by Rankin/Bass Productions as inspirations for the episode's animation styles, with Caballero saying that Arthur Rankin Jr. and Jules Bass were "big heroes" of theirs.
+Caballero noted that compared to the aforementioned specials, the episode was shot and produced through digital means.

 Production on the episode officially began in October 2011 at Los Angeles, California, after several months of research and development.
 The animators worked closely with executive producer Paul Tibbitt, creator Stephen Hillenburg, and creative director Vincent Waller to ensure the cartoon characters were properly translated into three-dimensional puppets.
-Hillenburg and Tibbitt provided hands-on feedback on the production on a weekly basis.
-"They'd check out the weeklies and go back and forth with us on the various gags [...]
+Hillenburg and Tibbitt provided hands-on feedback on the production on a weekly basis: "They'd go back and forth with us on the various gags [...]
 It was really a pleasurable experience when they came to visit, because we come from the same planet.
 It all felt very easy and natural," Walsh said.

 About 30 people—whom Walsh described "...seemed to be thrilled to work on the show"—worked on the making of the episode over at Screen Novelties.
 Walsh described the initial stage of production as "a very busy period for all of us ...
 We came in at about 8:30 in the morning and didn't leave until midnight some days.
 But it all zipped by pretty quickly."
 He said that they "felt pretty lucky because usually executives involved with productions look at the stop-motion process as annoying, but on this special, they were very jazzed and gung-go about it."
 To keep the production crew in the Christmas spirit, six months worth of Christmas music was played, which included 83 versions of The Nutcracker suite.
 According to Finnegan, it took about five months to shoot.